rails/rails/guides/source/working_with_javascript_in_rails.md

 dialog containing the attribute's text.
 If the user chooses to cancel, the action doesn't take place.

-Adding this attribute on links will trigger the dialog on click and adding it on forms will trigger it on submit.
+Adding this attribute on links will trigger the dialog on click, and adding it on forms will trigger it on submit.
 For example:

 ```erb